Preparing for Extreme Heat

 Extreme Heat Emergency Daytime and overnight temperatures are higher than seasonal norms and getting hotter every day.
 Activate your heat emergency plan.

-A Heat Warning or an Extreme Heat Emergency will typically be identified three to four days before the hottest temperatures occur.
-Island Health, supported by Environment and Climate Change Canada, will distribute alerts when heat events are a moderate or high risk to the public's health.
+Island Health, supported by Environment and Climate Change Canada, will distribute alerts when heat events are a moderate or high risk to the public’s health.
+Alerts typically happen three to four days before the hottest temperatures are expected to take place.
+You can find extreme heat alerts and information on the following web pages:

 Know Your Risk